-FMPP eligible applicants may use fiscal sponsors/agents in their effort to attain and administer a grant award under FMPP.
-Such applicants seeking to implement an FMPP project may:
+Eligible applicants may use fiscal sponsors/agents in their effort to attain and administer a grant award.
+Such applicants seeking to implement a project may:

-- Apply directly to AMS through Grants.gov and request to use funds to establish a contractual relationship with a fiscal sponsor/agent to perform administrative or financial functions on behalf of the applicant; or - Utilize a fiscal sponsor/agent to apply for an FMPP award on behalf of the implementing organization.
-By doing so, the sponsor/agent accepts all financial and legal liabilities for that organization at the time the award is made.
-In the case of FMPP applications, fiscal sponsors/agents would submit the application as the applicant organization, and the AOR responsible for all grant decisions would be an employee of the fiscal sponsor/agent.
-Fiscal sponsors/agents are bound by the same requirements mentioned in this RFA as other applicant organizations.
+- Apply directly to AMS through Grants.gov and request to use funds to establish a contractual relationship with a fiscal sponsor/agent to perform administrative or financial functions on behalf of the applicant; or - b.
+Use a fiscal sponsor/agent to apply for an award on behalf of the implementing organization.
+By doing so, the sponsor/agent accepts all financial and legal liabilities for that grant recipient's grant award at the time the agreement is signed.
+Fiscal sponsors/agents would submit the application as the applicant organization, and the AOR responsible for all grant decisions and activities, including but not limited to implementation, subcontracts, and reporting to AMS.
+The AOR would be an employee of the fiscal sponsor/agent.
+Fiscal sponsors/agents are bound by the same requirements provided in this RFA as other applicant organizations, including the limit on applications.